Exclusive: Smithfield's China bidders plan Hong Kong IPO after deal - sources

 Shuanghui International is an offshore holding company, whose main asset is a 73.26 percent stake held directly and indirectly in Shenzhen-listed Henan Shuanghui Investment & Development Co 000895.SZ, China's largest meat processing company.
 Henan Shuanghui had a market value of $15.3 billion based on Monday's close.

-Singapore state investor Temasek Holdings TEM.UL is also an investor in Shuanghui.
+Singapore state investor Temasek Holdings TEM.UL is also an investor [ID:nL3N0EB1RU] in Shuanghui.

 Shuanghui's acquisition of Smithfield, which has more than 46,000 employees in 25 states and four countries, faces a few more steps before it becomes final, including the need to smooth over political concerns that it would hurt U.S. food safety, and raise prices for American consumers.